waltonjones/ab3_sensitivity/6-discussion.md

 NPFR identification \cite{Garczynski_2002}

 In mammalian system, NPY production is inhibited by high level of insulin and leptin \cite{Figlewicz_2008}.
+Although flies do not have leptin, they express Upd2, which is known to be a functional analog of mammalian leptin \cite{Rajan_2012}.

-Although flies do not have leptin, they have several different types of insulin-like peptides (DILPs) \cite{Arquier_2008}, which may inhibit NPF production.
+they have several different types of insulin-like peptides (DILPs) \cite{Arquier_2008}, which may inhibit NPF production.
 DILPs also inhibit the expression of sNPF-R which promote the synaptic transmission in the antennal lobe \cite{Root_2011}.
 When the flies' internal need of energy increases, DILPs level fall leading to loss of inhibition of NPF production in the NPF neurons and sNPF-R expression in the Or22a neurons.
 Working together, NPF and sNPF signaling amplify the olfactory signal to the higher brain centers and increase the food-searching ability of the flies.